apache/flink/docs/ops/deployment/aws.md

 This registers `NativeS3FileSystem` as the default FileSystem for URIs with the `s3://` scheme.

+{% top %}

 #### Hadoop Configuration

-You can specify the [Hadoop configuration](../config.html#hdfs) in various ways, for example by configuring the path to the Hadoop configuration directory in `flink-conf.yaml`:
+You can specify the [Hadoop configuration](../config.html#hdfs) in various ways pointing Flink to the path of the Hadoop configuration directory, for example
+- by setting the environment variable `HADOOP_CONF_DIR`, or
+- by setting the `fs.hdfs.hadoopconf` configuration option in `flink-conf.yaml`:
 ```
 fs.hdfs.hadoopconf: /path/to/etc/hadoop
 ```